wazuh/wazuh-documentation/source/user-manual/agents/agent-connection.rst

   # /var/ossec/bin/agent_control -lc

-You can also check to see if an agent connected correctly by verifying if the TCP connection to the manager is established:
+You can also check to see if an agent is connected correctly by verifying if the TCP connection to the manager is established:

 .. code-block:: console

   # netstat -vatunp|grep wazuh-agentd

-The result should match the agent and manager IP addresses.
+The result should match the agent and manager's IP addresses.

 In the :doc:`agent_control section <../reference/tools/agent-control>`, you can find information about the status of the agents that are registered with the manager.